Waleran de Wellesley

-Waleran de Wellesley (died c.1276) was a judge, statesman and landowner in thirteenth century Ireland.
+Waleran de Wellesley (died c.
+1276) was a judge, statesman and landowner in thirteenth century Ireland.
 He was a member of the Privy Council of Ireland.
-He was the ancestor of the Duke of Wellington, and as far as is known, was the first of the de Wellesley family to settle in Ireland.
+He was the ancestor of the Duke of Wellington, and was the first of the de Wellesley family to settle in Ireland.

 Wellesley family

 The de Wellesley family came from Somerset, and took their name from the town of Wells in that county, with which they had a close association (the earliest surviving family record is a charter dated about 1180, now held in Wells Cathedral).
-The family had the office of standard-bearer to the King, and a Wellesley accompanied Henry II of England to Ireland during the Norman Invasion in the late twelfth century, but evidently did not settle in that country.
+The family held the office of standard-bearer to the King, and a Wellesley accompanied Henry II of England to Ireland in 1172 during the Norman Invasion in the late twelfth century, but evidently did not settle in that country.
+For this military service they received large grants of land in Meath and Kildare.